uo-datasci-specialization/c2-dataviz-2021/content/post/homework-2/index.markdown

 Please visit each of the previous links for more information on each data source.

+## git/GitHub
+Use of *git*/GitHub is optional for this homework.
+However, I would like to encourage you to use these tools to help you become more fluent with them, and in particular their use in collaborating.
+I am therefore offering a small amount of extra credit (**3 points**) for all group members who complete this homework collaboratively.
+To obtain the three points extra credit, you must:

+* Have more than two group members
+* Use branching
+* Use issues
+* Have evidence in your commit history that all members contributed to the homework roughly equally

+This is optional, but will provide you a small amount of "buffer" if you happen to lose points elsewhere on the lab.

 ## Getting Started

 You can download the tidytuesday data using one of the following approaches: